ahmadabdalla/bicep-registry-modules/avm/res/dev-center/network-connection/README.md

 ### Parameter: `networkingResourceGroupName`

 The name for the resource group where NICs will be placed.
-If not provided, a new resource group will be created.
-The default name will be "NI_networkConnectionName_region" (e.g. "NI_myNetworkConnection_eastus").
+If not provided, the default name "NI_networkConnectionName_region" (e.g. "NI_myNetworkConnection_eastus") will be used.
+It cannot be an existing resource group.
 It will also contain a health check Network Interface (NIC) resource for the network connection.
 This NIC name will be "nic-CPC-Hth-<randomString>_<date>" (e.g. "nic-CPC-Hth-12345678_2023-10-01").

 - Required: No
 - Type: string